venkatasudheers1234/Assessing-Credit-worthiness-in-Rural-India-Using-ML/README.md

 # Code Execution Steps:
 •   Two python scripts files are present: EDA and Model creation.ipynb and ModelCreation_properCoding_documentation.py.

 •   EDA and Model creation.ipynb files has all EDA and Model creation scripts.

 •   ModelCreation_properCoding_documentation.py: I have followed object oriented programming approach for creating model.For this usecase,Random Forest gives best accuracy as 86.6%.

 # Technologies Used:
-Python,Pandas, NumPy, Scikit-learn, Matplotlib and Seaborn,Jupyter Notebook, Visual studio code, Machine learning models.
+Python, Machine learning models, Pandas, NumPy, Scikit-learn, Matplotlib and Seaborn, Jupyter Notebook and Visual studio code.